P-p-H-d/mlib/README.md

 Push as much objects from the array 'data' in the buffer 'buffer' as possible, starting from the object at index 0 to the object at index 'n-1'.
-Returns the number of objects pushed.
-This function is thread safe.
+Returns the number of objects effectively pushed (it depends on the free size of the queue) This function is thread safe.

 ##### bool name\_pop(type *data, buffer\_t buffer)